ilneill/easiTM1638/README.md

 ## Library Features

-This library uses Arduino shiftIn/shiftOut functions for the serial communication protocol and implements several higher functions built on one that simply write bytes to the TM1638 device.
+This library uses Arduino shiftIn/shiftOut functions for the serial communication protocol and implements several higher functions built on one that simply writes bytes to the TM1638 device.

 * Supports 7-Segment LED displays of up to 8 digits (+dps) using the TM1638.
 * Supports up to 8 LEDs and 8 buttons, as found on the "LED&KEY" TM1638 based module.